India 01.10.2023 David Abram

 The Beaches of Kerala

 Kerala’s tropical coastline offers a fabulously exotic backdrop for a beach break.
-Kovalam, in the far south near the capital Trivandrum, is the region’s largest and most developed resort.
-Scattered over three bays of golden sand and pounding surf, it’s best enjoyed from the comfort of the Leela hotel, an opulent five-star situated on a high, wooded headland, with chalets that spill down a palm-studded slope to the water’s edge.
+Kovalam is the region’s largest and most developed resort in the far south, near the capital Trivandrum.
+Scattered over three bays of golden sand and pounding surf, it’s best enjoyed from the comfort of the Leela Hotel, an opulent five-star situated on a high, wooded headland with chalets that spill down a palm-studded slope to the water’s edge.
 Further south, a string of more secluded coves are served by exclusive hotels such as the Travancore Heritage at Chowara, which occupies a 150-year-old mansion, and the idyllic Niramaaya at Pulinkudi, whose cottages are made from relocated antique Keralan houses.

-North of Trivandrum, Varkala is famous primarily as a seaside temple town, though these days it’s as popular with backpackers as pilgrims.
-Huge red cliffs back the beach here – a dramatic spectacle in the warm light of late afternoon.
+North of Trivandrum, Varkala is famous primarily as a seaside temple town, though these days, it’s as popular with backpackers as pilgrims.
+Huge red cliffs back the beach here, a dramatic spectacle in the warm late afternoon light.
 When the light fades, the clifftop cafés and restaurants burst into life.
 Relax over a sundowner as the lanterns of the fishing boats offshore glow like stars on the Arabian Sea.

-Finally, in the far north of Kerala are hidden a few lesser known gems which it’s worth travelling to for the wild, empty feel of the beaches, and fascinating traditional culture of the villages inland.
-From the wonderful Ayesha Manzil homestay in Thalassery (Tellicherry), host CP Moosa leads trips to exquisite coves you’ll have all to yourself, while the owners of the beautiful Kannur Beach House, further north still, can help guests track down the intense Theyyem masked-dance rituals that take place in nearby temples.
+Finally, in the far north of Kerala, there are a few lesser-known gems worth visiting for the wild, empty feel of the beaches and fascinating traditional culture of the villages inland.
+From the wonderful Ayesha Manzil homestay in Thalassery (Tellicherry), host CP Moosa leads trips to exquisite coves you’ll have all to yourself.
+Further north, the owners of the beautiful Kannur Beach House can help guests track down the intense Theyyem masked-dance rituals that take place in nearby temples.

 Find out more about Kerala: